HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 ### Enabling OpenTelemetry via Helm

-OpenTelemetry is enabled and configured through the HCL DX Helm chart values file.
+OpenTelemetry is enabled and configured through the HCL DX Helm chart values file under the `incubator` section.
+The incubator section contains experimental features that are planned for production in future releases.
+For more information about experimental features, refer to [Experimental Features](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_experimental_features.md).

+!!!important
+    Features within the incubator section are experimental and not recommended for production environments.
+Configuration values are subject to change in future releases.

 Add or update the following section in your `values.yaml`:

 ```yaml
 incubator: